Introduction: Why PRP System Comparison Matters

 Multi-Spin Systems

-Multi-spin systems require more than one spin cycle.
+Multi-spin systems, on the other hand, require more than one spin cycle.
 Because of this, the process takes longer and involves additional steps.
-In contrast to single-spin systems, outcomes may depend more heavily on technique.
+Moreover, in contrast to single-spin systems, outcomes may depend more heavily on technique.

 - longer preparation time